RBC Race for the Kids

 The RBC Race for the Kids route has been specially designed to be accessible to all and will take you through London’s iconic Hyde Park on its paved pathways.
 Please note that some of the post-race entertainment will take place on the grass areas of the park.

-There will be plenty of free family friendly activities and entertainment on the day, including stage entertainment, face painting, and more.
+There will be plenty of free family friendly activities and entertainment on the day, including stage entertainment, games, face painting and more.

 Refreshments will be available to purchase throughout the day at RBC Race for the Kids.
 Water will also be provided at the finish line.